The Photographers Mind And The Creative Soul

 Remember it’s not the location, but your experience of that location that will make your photos unique and memorable.
 Be less concerned with accurately documenting what you see in front of you and employ photography to explore how you feel about what you see.

-One Final Tip for the Creative Soul
+One Final Tip For Your Creative Soul

 In a world where the hardest thing in life is often getting out of bed, don’t forget to set your alarm clock.
+Your creative soul will thank you, though not necessarily right away.